ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

    sudo sysctl -p
    ```

-After Setting those settings, you need to ensure that your client enables the Keep Alive option on the socket:
+Afterwards you need to ensure that your client enables the keep-alive option on the socket:

 ```java
 properties.setProperty("socket_keepalive", "true");
 ```

 :::note
-Currently, you must use Apache HTTP Client library, as the other two HTTP client libraries in clickhouse-java do not allow setting socket options.
-For a detailed guide, go to [Configuring HTTP library](/docs/en/integrations/java#configuring-http-library)
+Currently, you must use Apache HTTP Client library, as the other two HTTP client libraries in `clickhouse-java` do not allow setting socket options.
+For a detailed guide, see [Configuring HTTP library](/docs/en/integrations/java#configuring-http-library)
 :::

 Alternatively, you can add equivalent parameters to the JDBC URL.